We’re open and operating safely

 Your solicitor draws up the disposition (a document transferring legal ownership).
 The buyer's solicitor will draw up the Standard Security (the deed securing the loan).

-The balance of the purchase price is payed to your solicitor.
+The balance of the purchase price is paid to your solicitor.
 Once the money is received, the seller’s solicitor will tell the estate agent to release the keys to the property.
-The property is finally sold.
-High five!
+The property is finally sold!